digital-futures-academy/airport-challenge/READMEE.md

 Next, as a starting point for this challenge I began with domain modelling for each of the user stories given.
 As seem below I created the tables by identifying the nouns(objects), properties of those objects, messages(functions) and lastly output- from each user story.

+I then used the code along live share for the "test and testing frameworks" as a template/guide for for TDD I outlined the three A's - arrange, act, assert, then I ran the node spec runner test and amended the errors accordingly (by defining a few undefined functions that were flagged in the terminal).
+Once I had a FAIL I attempted*** to refactor in attempt to get the tests to PASS - I left comments and created a folder of screenshots to show my interaction with the program.

 User Stories